uday-31/linkedin-Scrape/README.md

 Scrape data from LinkedIn profiles

 This code does two things:
--Capture all the data from a LinkedIn profile and save it in a CSV file -Capture the profile suggestions for each profile, and scrape them as well
+- Capture all the data from a LinkedIn profile and save it in a CSV file
+- Capture the profile suggestions for each profile, and scrape them as well

 # Requirements
 - [Firefox](https://www.mozilla.org/en-US/firefox/new/) browser